rogon666/fertility-prediction-challenge/description.md

 # Description of submission

-Random forest with oversampling with selected variables
+Random forest with oversampling, based on theoretically-selected features

+Team: PRC-RUG